Betty Clooney: Solo career

-Betty also pursued a brief solo career, far from the huge success of sister Rosemary.
-Betty signed to the local legendary R&B label King Records, releasing several singles including "Sisters" and "Kiki".
+Betty also pursued a brief solo career, signing with R&B label King Records, releasing several singles including "Sisters" and "Kiki".

 In the early 1950s, she was featured on the 15-minute weekday radio program The Three Suns With Betty Clooney on the Mutual Broadcasting System.

-A nightclub career followed, including appearing at the Starlight Roof at the Waldorf Astoria New York.
+A nightclub career followed, including appearances at the Starlight Roof at the Waldorf Astoria, New York.
 A 1954 review of her performance at The Black Orchid in Chicago, Illinois, commented, "Betty Clooney, a much more vibrant and projecting personality than her sister, Rosemary, opened here to an audience that fell immediately to her contagious charm."

 In 1955, she recorded a single, "Ko Ko Mo (I Love You So)," b/w "So All Alone", with singer Bill Darnell, known for his work with bandleader Bob Chester.

-In 1952, Clooney became the mistress of ceremonies of a new program, Goin' Steady, on WXYZ-TV in Detroit.
+In 1952, Clooney became the mistress of ceremonies for a new program, Goin' Steady, on WXYZ-TV in Detroit.
 The program was "said to be the most elaborate locally sponsored variety show on the air."
 She was a regular on three CBS television programs in the 1950s: